MEDICAL FRAUD and DOCUMENT AUTHENTICATION

 In criminal fraud cases entries that are computer generated are now the norm.
 However, in medical practices, handwritten entries are still common and the handwriting in medical records/charts often differs markedly from the the day to day, non-business handwriting of a physician.
 Experts often look to see who saw a patient and then assert that the handwriting on a chart belongs to the same physician (or PA).
 This shortcut is not permitted under the Evidence Code and handwriting statutes are very specific regarding the methods that can be used for identification.
-Here is some of the law on handwriting identification.
+When is a document "genuine".

 Evidence Code Section 1413 allows a writing to be authenticated by a person who saw the writing made or executed, including a subscribing witness.